-Pregnant or breastfeeding women are eligible for enrollment, and must agree to be randomized.
-Breastfeeding or pregnant women randomized to Arm 1 (immediate ART arm) should be prescribed ART drugs that are known to be safe during pregnancy or breastfeeding. (e.g. EFV, and the combination of ddI and d4T together should not be prescribed to these women.)
+In the run-in period, pregnant women are not eligible for enrollment.
+In the full study, pregnancy or breastfeeding women are eligible for enrollment, and must agree to be randomized.
+Breastfeeding or pregnant women on Arm 1 (immediate ART arm) should be prescribed ART drugs that are known to be safe during pregnancy or breastfeeding. (e.g. EFV, and the combination of ddI and d4T together should not be prescribed to these women.).
+During the run-in period, women who are breast-feeding should not receive study-provided ATV as part of their regimen.